Tskalka/DataStructureTutorial/3-Trees.md

 ## Common Binary Search tree Operations/ Big O
 * insert(value) - Inserts value to the tree
-* remove(value) - Removes value from the tree
-* contains(value) - Determines if a value is in the tree
-* traverse_forward - Iterates through all the objects, small to large
-* traverse_reverse - Iterates through all objects from large to small
-* height(node) - Returns height of the
-* size() - Returns size of the tree
-* empty() - Returns true if the tree is empty.

 ```python
 def insert(self, data):
         """